Brigham Tea (Mormon Tea / Ephedra viridis)

 Frequently asked questions about Brigham Tea (Mormon Tea / Ephedra viridis)

-Brigham Tea (Mormon Tea / Ephedra viridis) is studied for traditional beverage tea, distinct from fda-banned ephedra alkaloids, provides tannins and plant phenolics.
+Brigham Tea is researched primarily for Kidney/Urinary Tract.
 Brigham tea has a long history as a mild herbal beverage among Indigenous peoples of the Great Basin and early Mormon settlers in Utah, valued for its pleasant earthy flavor and place in regional folk traditions.

-Reported potential side effects may include: Tannin content may cause stomach upset, nausea, or constipation in some users.
+For most healthy adults, Brigham Tea is well tolerated at studied doses.
+Reported effects can include: Tannin content may cause stomach upset, nausea, or constipation in some users.
 Long-term high tannin intake may interfere with iron absorption.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Brigham Tea is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Theoretical interaction with diuretics due to mild diuretic-like folk use.
+Possible interactions include: Theoretical interaction with diuretics due to mild diuretic-like folk use.
 Tannins may modestly reduce absorption of medications and minerals taken at the same time.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)